Airblader/jsava/README.md

 1. Every method in an interface that takes a parameter or returns something shall have annotations.
 2. Every method in a class that has not been defined in a superclass or interface shall be annotated.
-3. If a class has a constructor, it *must* call the parent constructor.
+3. If a class has a constructor, it *must* call the parent constructor (this is tested).
 4. To check an argument for its type, use either `qx.Class.hasInterface()` (for interfaces) or `qx.Class.isSubClassOf` (for classes).
 Do *not* use `implementsInterface`, `objectImplements`, …
+5. Static inner classes must be instanciated with `new this.constructor.SomeClass(...)`, *not* `new this.self( arguments ).SomeClass(...)`
+(otherwise overwriting methods in subclasses will cause wrong behavior).
+6. Inner classes, especially those requiring a reference to the enclosing class, shall be initialized with `null` as a member (with corresponding annotations) and be defined in the enclosing class's constructor using `jsava.Utils.createAnonymousClass` (see example in `jsava.util.HashMap`).

 ### Members